 All the files that come with this trebuchet simulator are contained in a single (compressed) file, in the "zip" format.
 This file is 2.4 MB in size.
 You need to uncompress this file before you can do anything.
 This file can be uncompressed with several different types of compression software (such as WinZip, which may already be installed on your computer).
 If you don't have compression software on your computer, or you are unable to uncompress the file with the software you do have, you can download and install the 7-zip compression software on to your computer.
 It's available for free at: http://www.7-zip.org

 To use the trebuchet simulator program you need to have Microsoft Excel installed on your computer.
 The program is compatible with all versions of Excel.

-The cost of the Excel program plus manual is $7.95 USD.
-It's available as an instant download via PayPal
+The cost of the Excel program plus manual is $7.95 USD, and is payable through PayPal